heyitsbench/mod-worgoblin/README.md

 ## Credits

 * mthsena for creating a repository for the [original script](https://github.com/mthsena/trinitycore_scripts/tree/master/scripts/CustomRaces) for TrinityCore.
+* [Helias](https://github.com/Helias) for mentioning the script and adapting the script to AzerothCore.
 * [yuan2105](https://github.com/yuanf225) for racing me to get these working and helping me out on multiple occasions.
+* [Tanados](https://github.com/helldragonpz) for adapting the HD patch to work with the module.
+* Trimitor#3873 for creating the HD patch.
 * Various users on various Discords for helping me out on a slew of issues with almost everything. (ragestriker#8037 and Mr.MA#0957 in particular)